qwerty-sudo/sample/README.md

-# sample from test branch
+# sample from test2 branch